247sathish/AndroidPreparation/README.md

 ### What is inline function in Kotlin?

 An inline function is declare with a keyword inline.
-The use of inline function enhances the performance of higher order function.
+The use of inline function `enhances the performance of higher order function`.

 The inline function tells the compiler to copy parameters and functions to the call site.